hernanmd/cgaTOH.2018/README.md

 # Usage

+  - You will have to run two scripts.
+    - First script executes a loop with the cgaTOH software with a set of input files.
+      - The loop executes for each chromosome, run another loop with the parameters in a parameter file (see below).
+    - Second script parses the cgaTOH output.

+ ## Run cgaTOH script

   - Open a GitBash console.
   - cd to the directory where you placed the cgaTOH executable file (my_working_dir): ``` cd /c/Users/MyUsername/Documents/my_working_dir ```
   - ``` cd src ```